 Most biodegradable synthetics, at the moment, are only able to decompose under specific accelerated transformation atmospheres and also require the creation of sectors to collect and process the products.

-In France, to avoid generating confusion and the belief that a biodegradable product can be abandoned anywhere outdoors, this term will be banned from finished goods from January 2022.
+In France, to avoid generating confusion and the belief that a biodegradable product can be abandoned anywhere outdoors, this term has been banned from finished goods since January 2022.

 While the promise of these technologies is significant, they only provide a solution to facilitating waste processing and do not miraculously reduce the volume of pollution generated by the fashion industry.
 Biodegradability will be a tool for ensuring the non-toxicity and reduced impact of a product, but should not be an objective in its own right.